Best CD Rates of January 2025

 1. Determine your financial goals

 Ask yourself what you hope to gain from investing in CDs.
-If you want to build an emergency fund, then a high-yield savings account might be a better fit.
-But if you’re saving for a long-term goal, such as a down payment on a home, then setting aside funds in a CD can help you stay on track.
+If you want to build an emergency fund, a high-yield savings account might be a better fit.
+However, if you’re saving for a long-term goal, such as a down payment on a home, then setting aside funds in a CD can help you stay on track.

 2. Find a federally insured financial institution with competitive rates

 A high-yield CD can help you get the best return on your savings compared with a standard CD.
-Research rates, and stick to financial institutions backed by the Federal Deposit Insurance Corp.
+Research rates and stick to financial institutions backed by the Federal Deposit Insurance Corp.
 (FDIC) or the National Credit Union Administration (NCUA).

 Standard coverage is $250,000 per account holder, per insured institution, per ownership category.
-An ownership category simply refers to who owns an account, such as a single or joint account.
+An ownership category refers to who owns an account, such as a single or joint account.

 3. Pick a CD type and term